 It’s not easy organizing a major volunteer effort from another country but Heather is pulling it together and in spite of the enormous challenges ahead of her.
 She managed to round up 8 of us to go collect and bag mangroves that were brought back to Karina’s house in San Mateo for future transplanting to help detoxify the soil and preserve the environment.

-The mangrove collection at Marco Gonzalez Maya ruin site was a lot of fun and it was great to spend time with everyone that is getting involved in the San Mateo Sanitation and environmental education project.
+The mangrove collection atwas a lot of fun and it was great to spend time with everyone that is getting involved in the San Mateo Sanitation and environmental education project.

 While in search of black mangrove seedlings, Jan Brown gave us a tour of Marco Gonzalez Archaeological Reserve and explained about it’s rich Maya history.
 We could see pottery shards everywhere, mountains of conch shells and even some human remains.
 The ground is very high and I could just imagine how much has yet to be discovered under our feet.